thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 good at all to not be able to recall multiple days of what's supposed to be a good time.
 When I got home I was depressed, and luckily I had the rest of my vacation to actually sort that out.
 I had like a week of bad sleep and feeling horrible until I got out of it.
-Doing cardio helped a lot; getting endorphines in your system is vital when you need to get out of a bad place.
+Doing cardio helped a lot; getting endorphins in your system is vital when you need to get out of a bad place.

 Browalla 2015 will be different.
 It's good that I learn from my mistakes.